-Councilor Davis stated this is the south side of Elm Street, including a privately owned plaza that would be zoned as Civic.
+Councilor Davis stated this is the south side of Elm Street, privately owned plaza.
 There is a proposal by the people who own the bulk of the plaza.
-The zoning request would allow change to the entire parcel to as a commercial space, with a public plaza.
-This request is not to approve the plan itself, but to make a zoning change to the map that would allow the Site Plan Approval Process to advance.
+The zoning request would allow change to the entire parcel, not including plaza, as a commercial space.
+This request is not to approve the plan itself, but to make a change to the map.
 There is some concern about what type of labs could go into this neighborhood.
-Additionally, there are concerns about the height and shadowing, which will be addressed during Site Plan Approval, nt through zoning itself.
+Additionally, there are concerns about the height and shadowing.